sonic-net/DASH/test/docs/dash-saichallenger-testbed.md

 ## snappi for flow-based testing
 For flow-based traffic tests, e.g. one or more continuous traffic streams with well-defined packet headers at a specified rate, use the native snappi approach.
 This requires using the snappi SDK, which is a Python (or other language) library providing idiomatic access the OTG constructs.
 OTG/snappi also provides several other advantages such as precision scheduling, high data rates, incrementing (or other pattern) header fields, flow tracking and latency measurements using special instrumentation fields injected into the packet payload, etc.
 ## Legacy PTF Packet Utility Support
 SAI Challenger provides the familiar PTF packet utilities for packet-at-a-time sending and receiving.
 An entry in the Pytest setup JSON file allows you to choose the underlying dataplane.
-Under the hood, SAI Challenger imports either the original PTF packet utilities package, or the snappi package which presents the same APIs but translates them into snappi constructs for sending/receiving "flows" cointaining a single packet.
+Under the hood, SAI Challenger imports either the original PTF packet utilities package, or the snappi package which presents the same APIs but translates them into snappi constructs for sending/receiving "flows" containing a single packet.

 ### snappi for PTF-style testing (packet at a time)
 For convenience, SAI Challenger includes some wrapper libraries which present familiar [PTF](https://github.com/p4lang/ptf) packet utilities to send/receive/verify a single packet at a time.
 This allows you to utilize an OTG-compliant packet generator with familiar PTF constructs.
 The main advantages are: